camoto-project/gameinfojs/README.md

 During development you can test your code like this:

-    # Read a sample archive and list the files, with debug messages on
+    # Open a sample game and list the files, with debug messages on.
-    $ DEBUG='game*' ./bin/gameinfo open /path/to/game list
+    $ DEBUG='game*' ./bin/gameinfo.js open /path/to/game list

+    # Run the unit tests to ensure code passes the lint checks.
+    $ DEBUG='gameinfo:*' npm test